Date: 27 Jul 2001

 The verdict at his first inquest ruled that his death had been accidental.
 However, a second inquest was carried out in 2007 and his death was determined to have been unascertained, overturning the verdict of accidental death.

-On the day he died he had got home at 7.30pm and asked his wife for a divorce and then gone out into the garden shed in his gardening clothes to the shed.
+On the day he died he had got home at 7.30pm and asked his wife for a divorce and then gone out into the garden shed in his gardening clothes.
 His wife said that she saw him soon after in the garden shed standing over a motorised lawnmower after which she said that she went back into the house.
 She said that she then heard an explosion at 8.50pm.

 The garden shed had contained a sit-on lawnmower and also petrol and fuel for a strimmer.